harishmuh/data_analyst_projects/README.md

 # 📈 Data Analyst Projects

-This repository display my journey in analyzing diverse datasets from multidisciplinary fields, including marketing, customer analytics, and public health.
+This repository displays my journey in analyzing diverse datasets from multidisciplinary fields, including marketing, customer analytics, and public health.
 Through these projects, I aim to generate actionable insights and recommendations to support data-driven decision-making in various industries.

 ---